linnarsson-lab/loompy/doc/format/index.rst

     fundamental thing to remember when using h5py is: *Groups work like dictionaries, and datasets work like NumPy arrays*.

-A valid ``.loom`` file is simply an HDF5 file that contains specific *groups* representing the main matrix as well as row and column attributes.
-Because of this, ``.loom`` files can be created and read by any language that supports HDF5, including `Python <http://h5py.org>`__, `R <http://bioconductor.org/packages/release/bioc/html/rhdf5.html>`__, `MATLAB <http://se.mathworks.com/help/matlab/low-level-functions.html>`__,
+A valid Loom file is simply an HDF5 file that contains specific *groups* representing the main matrix as well as row and column attributes.
+Because of this, Loom files can be created and read by any language that supports HDF5, including `Python <http://h5py.org>`__, `R <http://bioconductor.org/packages/release/bioc/html/rhdf5.html>`__, `MATLAB <http://se.mathworks.com/help/matlab/low-level-functions.html>`__,